 Warranty is void if non-official software images are used.

-6.8.2 Updating HMI3
+6.6.2 Updating HMI3

-- If a HMI3 software image was uploaded, you will be presented with the screen in Figure 36.
-Ensure stable voltage supply and click Update HMI3 software to begin the flash update procedure. - 2.
-Wait until presented with the screen shown in Figure 37.
-The HMI3 was updated successfully, you can now close the window and use the system normally.
+If a HMI3 software image was uploaded, you will be presented with the screen in Figure 37.
+Ensure stable voltage supply and click Update HMI3 software to begin the flash update procedure.